-I believe all this has some significance in our understanding of Jesus, and what Jesus means to us.
+You may by now be asking why I so often spend time pointing out niggling problems in the biblical texts.
+I raise these points because I believe all this has important impact in our understanding of Jesus, and especially in our understanding of what Jesus means to us.
 The picture of Jesus that most of us carry is the one we picked up in Sunday School, an image of a somewhat simple, back-country boy.
-We have learned to assume he was a carpenter because he was known as the son of a carpenter, and we tend to think of him as a rather rural character, plodding the dusty back roads of a nowhere province on the edge of the Syrian desert.
+We have learned to assume he was a carpenter because he was referred to as the son of a carpenter, and we tend to think of him as a rather rural character, plodding the dusty back roads of a nowhere province on the edge of the Syrian desert.
 I'm not so sure any more that those images are accurate.
 They could be, if he had spent all his years in Nazareth, a remote village of 200 people set deep in the hills in central Galilee, but the depth and breadth of Jesus' teaching causes me to think he spent many years learning in a much larger academic environment that would have been provided by that tiny village.
 And when you consider that even though Capernaum was not terribly large - about 1,500 people in Jesus' day - it was still on the edge of a rich farming and fishing area, and lay just off the main inland highway that traversed the great rift valley.
-Trade and commerce traveled that northsouth corridor for centuries between the major areas of the fertile crescent and the Nile delta.
+Trade and commerce traveled that north-south corridor for centuries between the major areas of the fertile crescent and the Nile delta.
 That Jesus was multi-lingual was almost a certainty, as the language of commerce throughout that whole area had been Greek for some three hundred years, the language of legal matters was Latin due to the area being a Roman province, the language of faith was Hebrew, and the language of the local population was Aramaic.
 Jesus did not belong only to the dusty back roads but to the city as well - he was clearly an "urban" Jesus as well as a rural and suburban Jesus.

 But there's another key piece of information that Matthew provides in his quote from Isaiah - "Galilee of the Gentiles."
 Right from the beginning Matthew signals that Jesus both lived among and delivered his message of reconciliation with God to people who were not just Jews but Gentiles as well.
 He went throughout all of Galilee teaching and proclaiming the good news and healing their illnesses.
 And people of all backgrounds responded.
 The concluding verse in our reading even describes the varied collection of peoples who heard his message and responded: "and great crowds followed him from Galilee, the Decapolis, Jerusalem, Judea, and from beyond the Jordan."
 Jews and Gentiles alike, peoples not only from many locations but from many backgrounds, cultural and religious, gathered together to hear him, to follow him, to see the love of God at work in this special man.
+It brings to mind the birthday card that Gillan got for me and which so many of you signed - a card showing Jesus tweeting, and commenting, "12 followers so far; sweet!"
+Images of a modern-day flash mob (spontaneous gatherings triggered by an invitation via social media) come to mind, with clamoring hordes of people following Jesus, all excited by this man of God.